-Above operation can also be done without writing the command.
-Inside your Cloudways database manager, there is an option for ‘Optimize’.
-Select the desired table/tables from the list and click on ‘Optimize’ button.
+The above operation can also be done without writing the command.
+Go to Cloudways Database Manager; there is an option for optimization.
+Select the desired table/tables from the list and click the Optimize button.

-Sometimes deleting plugins from the WordPress admin is not enough.
-Although it is uninstalled from the system but leaves behind useless data which requires cleaning.
-Similarly, posts data is also present in the same table.
+Sometimes, deleting plugins from the WordPress admin is not enough.
+However, it is uninstalled from the system but leaves useless data which requires cleaning.
+Similarly, the post data is also present in the same table.

 DELETE FROM wp_postmeta WHERE meta_key = 'META-KEY-NAME';

-Over the time post revisions add up occupying space inside our table.
-To delete all the post revisions simply run the following command.
+Post revisions occupy space inside your table.
+To delete all the post revisions, run the following command.

 DELETE a,b,c FROM wp_posts a LEFT JOIN wp_term_relationships b ON ( a.ID = b.object_id) LEFT JOIN wp_postmeta c ON ( a.ID = c.post_id ) LEFT JOIN wp_term_taxonomy d ON ( b.term_taxonomy_id = d.term_taxonomy_id) WHERE a.post_type = 'revision' AND d.taxonomy != 'link_category';

 You can also define the number of revisions to be allowed.
-Simply add the following code inside your wp-config.php file.
+For that, add the following code inside your wp-config.php file.

 define( 'WP_POST_REVISIONS', 2 );

-Spam comments is a big issue in WordPress.
-It can be avoided by using a plugin such as Akismet which comes pre-installed with WordPress.
+Spam comments are a big issue in WordPress.
+You can moderate them using a plugin such as Akismet, which comes pre-installed with WordPress.
 To delete all spam comments from the table, go ahead and run the following command.

 DELETE FROM wp_comments WHERE comment_approved = 'spam';

-You might want to get rid of old tags especially when they are not used anymore.
-Tags are accumulated over the time and the easiest way to get rid of them is to run the following SQL query.
+You might want to eliminate old tags, especially unused ones.
+Tags are accumulated over time, and the easiest way to delete them is to run the following SQL query.
 This query deletes all the tags which are not in use by any post.